AgnostiqHQ/covalent/doc/source/api/executors/awslambda.rst

 .. code-block:: bash

-   aws ecr create-repository --repository-name covalent/my-custom-lambda-executor
+   aws ecr create-repository --region <aws-region> --repository-name covalent/my-custom-lambda-executor

 To upload the derived image to this registry, we would need to tag our local image as per the AWS guide and push the image to the registry as described `here <https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html>`_.
 To push an image, first one needs to authenticate with AWS and login their docker client